maribelacosta/wikiwho/README.md

 wikiwho
 =======
-An algorithm to identify authorship in Wiki revisioned content.
+An algorithm to identify authorship and editor interactions in Wiki revisioned content.

 Installation Requirements
 ========================